-The Greater Memphis Consortium was formed in the spring of 1970 and consists of Christian Brothers University, LeMoyne-Owen College, Memphis College of Art, and Memphis Theological Seminary.
+The Greater Memphis Consortium was formed in the spring of 1970 and consists of Christian Brothers University, LeMoyne-Owen College, and Memphis Theological Seminary.
 Nearly all courses offered at each member institution are open to students from all member institutions.
 However, summer session courses are not covered by the consortium agreement.
 Except for lab fees, there is no additional charge to full time students for courses taken at another member institution.
 LeMoyne-Owen students may register for courses at another consortium institution with the approval of their academic advisor and a letter from the College's Registrar.
+The student must be enrolled full-time (at least 12 hours) at LOC prior to participating in the consortium.
 A student may enroll for no more than six credit hours per semester at other Consortium institutions.